Fudan-iGEM/2024-wiki/src/software.md

 </small></p>
 </div>
 </div>
 **Warning: ** Do not include Non-ASCII characters in the sequence file, or it may cause error!

 ### 3. Similar Parts Searching

 To enter the similar parts searching page, please click "PartHub" at the top of the screen.
 Once there, you can input your search content in the input bar at the top and select the search type, which will navigate you to the "Search Results" page.
-Alternatively, you can choose the type of parts you want to query from the options below and upload a sequence file, which will directly take you to the detailed information page for the part.
+Alternatively, you can choose the type of parts you want to query from the options below, and input the sequence or upload a sequence file, which will directly take you to the detailed information page for the part.

 <div style="text-align: center;" id="figure-6">
 <img src="https://static.igem.wiki/teams/5115/software/tutorial-5.png"